dominikmi/hashistuff-homelab/README.md

 ## hashistuff
-Various works with Hashicorp nomad, consul and vault.
+This is a repository with Various works and studies on Hashicorp nomad, consul and vault.
+I appreciate all those on-line classes, but actually the best way is the DYI approach.

 * How to setup secure Nomad cluster,
 * How to setup secure Consul cluster,